 - Sagging, stretched out skin, and breast asymmetry

 Because a breast reduction includes a breast lift, your breasts will not only be smaller and more proportional, but also perkier and shapelier.
-Other benefits include:
+Other benefits of our Fort Worth breast reduction surgery include:

 - Improving or eliminating pain and other physical discomfort